ShengHuaWu/learn-you-a-haskell-for-great-good/make-our-own-types-and-typeclasses/make-our-own-types-and-typeclasses.md

     fmap f Nothing = Nothing
   ```
   Notice how we wrote `instance Functor Maybe where` instead of `instance Functor (Maybe m) where`.

+  ### Kinds and some type-foo
+  We used `:k` on a type to get its kind, just like we can use `:t` on a value to get its type.
+Like we said, types are the labels of values and kinds are the labels of types and there are parallels between the two.